ArjunS07/arjuns07.github.io/content/blog/2023-overengineering-crypt-hunt-website-and-how-i-became-a-serious-django-developer.md

 ---
-title: "Overengineering a crypt hunt website, and on becoming a Serious Django Developer"
+title: "Overengineering a crypt hunt website, and how I became a Serious Django Developer"
 date: 2023-04-30T00:51:33+05:30
 draft: true
 description: "" # used in HTML metadata